FlagrantGarden/site/content/games/66/engine.md

 2. Can it fail?
 3. Does failure have meaningful consequences?

-If any answers are no, simple narration or discussion will do.
+If any answers are no, narration or discussion will do.
 If, _only if_, all three answers are yes, Test.

 ## Tests